taleldayekh/fair-share/README.md

    A set of resolver functions which define how data for a field is fetched.

 3. **tests**
-   Unit tests for queries and mutations.
+   Integration tests for queries and mutations.

 4. **types**
    The GraphQL schema divided into parts and specified using the GraphQL SDL (schema definition language) together with the type definitions that describe which fields can be queried and mutated and the relationship between them.